Code-Institute-Submissions/b1ndark-project2/README.md

     - SCOREBOARD - option will display the scoreboard of the quiz.
     - Input box - for the username to type the name in order to play the quiz.
     - SUBMIT - button to submit the username.
-    - If user try's to start without entering username, an alert box will pop up to ask the user to enter username.
+    - If user tries to start without entering username, an alert box will pop up to ask the user to enter username.
 - Once in the difficulty menu the user will be able to select three option modes:
     - EASY - The easiest mode for starters.
     - MEDIUM - The medium mode for users with some knowledge.